-To compare the number with the total sale number, use the “&” before writing off compared number.
+To compare the number with the total sale number, use the “&” before writing off the compared number.

-We use OR function to compare more than two numbers.
+We use the the OR function to compare more than two numbers.
 To compare the numbers using greater than or equal to operator, we use the dataset below which contains some students’ names with their marks on English and Mathematics.
 Now, if the pass marks match any of the marks then the student will consider as Pass in the exam.